Bada Valley: History

 These ancient statues are said to have existed since the 14th century.
-The megaliths in the Bada Valley were first made known to Europeans in 1908.
-Despite the discovery occurring over 100 years ago, little is known about these objects, including when the stone statues were created.
-Some speculate that the stones were carved around 5,000 years ago, while others believe the megaliths were made about 1,000 years ago.

-Meanwhile, some others suspect that the stones are related to the megalithic culture in Laos, Cambodia, and several regions in Indonesia from 2,000 years ago.

-According to Ancient Origins, it is still unknown who created the megalithic statues in the Bada Valley.
-Although there are theories that the stones were made by a culture that created megaliths elsewhere in Southeast Asia, the megaliths in the Bada Valley are considered unique.

 However, in the notes of Albert Christian Kruyt, the founder of Poso, it is mentioned that before the arrival of the Dutch in Lore in 1908, it was still common for people to make stone tombs.
 There were still places where Kalamba (stone jars used for burial) were made.
 Thus, the creation of these objects comes from various periods, with some being as recent as a few hundred years ago or young megaliths.

 Geography

 The Bada Valley is situated in a relatively flat area surrounded by hills, which creates dramatic scenery with clouds often trapped at the hilltops around the valley.
 It is common to see one part of the Bada Valley experiencing rain while another part is bathed in sunlight peeking through the clouds.

 In the middle of the Bada Valley, the Lariang River flows, merging with the Malei River, making the flow of the Lariang River stronger.
 For this reason, the Lariang River was once used for river rafting.
 In the center of the Bada Valley, the current of the Lariang River is quite calm due to the relatively flat terrain.